Sucker Lake

 Ramsey County, MinnesotaEutrophic

-Sucker Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Sucker Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 The lake bottoms out at 26 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Sucker Lake is small — 63 acres alongside 2.1 miles of shoreline — which makes it sensitive to even modest changes in watershed runoff or recreational pressure.
 Within Ramsey County's 49 graded lakes, Sucker Lake ranks 25 — below the local median, though not at the bottom.